Have you pooped recently and it looked stringy?

 There are numerous causes of stringy, narrow stools, and the good news is most times it isn’t something to worry too much about.
 You should only be bothered if it persists for a long period of time.
 Here are some causes of stringy poop

-If you do not consume enough fluids or fibers in your diet, your stool loses its bulk and becomes thin.
+If you do not consume enough fluids or fibers in your diet, your stool loses its bulk and becomes thin or ‘skinny’.
 Fiber-rich food like whole grain, beans, fruits, and vegetables adds bulk to your stool.
 So if you are young and healthy without other complaints, then constipation is your likely cause.

 2. Abdominal hernias